Alfrick/Angular-Guards-Tutorial/article.md

 ```

 ### Registration with AppModules
 After creating the authentication service and guard, let’s now register them in the app’s `AppModules` as providers.
-Whereas the Angular CLI registers components automatically, services need to be registered manually.
+Whereas the Angular CLI registers components in the `AppModules` automatically, services need to be registered manually.

 ```typescript
 /* app.module.ts */